One injured, one in custody after Lansing shooting

 Investigation at the scene revealed that a fight had broken out between several of the people in the area, at which point one of them drew a firearm and fired it, wounding the 39-year-old male.
 The victim was then driven to the hospital.

-Police say the injuries of the victim do not appear to be life threatening.
+Police said the injuries of the victim do not appear to be life threatening.
 At least one person has been taken into custody and all are accounted for.
-They say that there is currently no threat to the community, as this was an isolated incident.
+They said there is currently no threat to the community, as this was an isolated incident.

 Copyright 2021 WILX.
 All rights reserved.